-Fragrant, tart and sweet Queensland-grown feijoas.
+Fragrant, tart and sweet Australian-grown feijoas.
 Early season autumn exotic originally from the highlands of South America.
 The feijoa has jelly-like centre as it ripens.
 It tastes like a cross between a pineapple and mushy guava.

 How to Eat a Feijoa?